-In looking for sources of inspiration opportunities to spark creativity, there are many things which have inspired creative acts or innovative solutions.
+In looking for sources of creative inspiration and opportunities to spark your hidden or sleeping creativity, there are many things which have inspired creative acts or innovative solutions.
 These “sparks” are an important part of the creative process.
 Here are some of the documented historical examples of sources of inspiration.

 1. Triggers and flashes: Nature is often a primary source for creative production, as are common things that surround our lives — A sunset, a mountain, a verse of a song, a certain phrase, a child’s smile.

 2. Obvious connections: Buckminster Fuller discovered that the triangle was the basis of the geodesic dome.

 3. Visions and voices : Harriet Beecher Stowe saw Uncle Tom in an ice cube.
 The medieval prioress, Hildegard von Bingen had visions that led to her music and writing.